 Ok so I admit it, I was tempted by all of those ‘Black Friday’ bargains last week (who wasn’t!?).
 I’ve never seen such discounts in newsletters from companies sitting in my inbox & shops tempting me in.
 I admit that shopping can make me happy, there are so many beautiful things in the world I could buy(!) & I know it only brings short-term happiness and is a guilty pleasure but I can always find an excuse why I NEED that thing.

 However….
 I also can’t and don’t want to ignore that part of me that niggles away, reminding me that this way of life isn’t sustainable and sometimes it can be harmful to people & planet.

 So I’m confused!
 I want to boycott presents and buy them too.
 And at the same time I also want to shout off the rooftops that I truly believe our Craftivism products (book, kits, etc) are brilliant & everyone should have them in their Christmas stockings and use them over the holidays to help us all be our best selves to help not harm the world & people in it.
 That’s why we made them & you can check out the wonderful reviews of people who have bought our stuff here.
 But isn’t that a contradiction?
 Am I a hypocrite?
-Argh being a craftivist is tough, the world is complex and often there are no answers, just more questions…
+Argh being a craftivist is tough, the world is complex and often canadian health online pharmacy there are no answers, just more questions…

 William Morris said: